datastax/terraform-provider-astra/docs/resources/streaming_sink.md

 - `tenant_name` (String) Streaming tenant name.
 - `topic` (String) Streaming tenant topic.

+### Optional

+- `deletion_protection` (Boolean) Whether or not to allow Terraform to destroy this streaming sink.
+Unless this field is set to false in Terraform state, a `terraform destroy` or `terraform apply` command that deletes the instance will fail.
+Defaults to `true`.

 ### Read-Only

 - `id` (String) The ID of this resource.